 \subsubsection{Task \#1: Image Reconstruction}

-For image reconstruction we propose to use the transformer as an autoencoder, i.e., visual transformer autoencoder.
-Unlike CNNs based autoencoders which require encoder and expensive decoders consisting of convolutional and transposed convolution layers, the autoencoder in transformers, more specifically the decoder can be implemented using a simple linear layers.
+For image reconstruction, we propose to use the transformer as an autoencoder, i.e., visual transformer autoencoder.
+Unlike CNNs based autoencoders which require encoder and expensive decoders consisting of convolutional and transposed convolution layers, the decoder in the transformer autoencoder can be implemented using a light decoder.
 One limitation of CNN based encoder is the step of information summarisation in which the information is essentially discarded using strided convolutions or max pool operations.
 This information is then recovered by series of upsampling and convolution operations (or transposed convolutions) with skip connection between encoder and decoder.
 By analogy to auto-encoders, our network is trained to reconstruct the input image through the output tokens of the transformer.
-To learn better semantic representations of the input images, we apply several transformations to local patches of the image.
+To learn better semantic representations of the input images, we apply Group Masked Model Learning (GMML) by applying several transformations to local patches of the image.
 Unlike standard masked tokens in BERT, we apply these local transformations to a block of neighbouring tokens arranged spatially (in 2D rather than in sequence only).
 In BERT and other NLP based transformers, it makes sense to mask only one token, as a single token can represent semantic meaning.
-However, for visual signals it is critical to transform neighbouring tokens consisting of either one or more semantic concepts.
+However, for visual signals, it is critical to transform neighbouring tokens consisting of either one or more semantic concepts.
 The aim is to recover these transformed local parts at the output of SiT.
 In doing so, SiT implicitly learns the semantic concepts in the image.
-It should be noted that these transformed tokens can be either on the foreground object or on the background and recovering these token is equally valid for both scenarios.
-Indeed while modelling the visual signal in this way we are are moving away from the notion of foreground and background and every part of the content is consider as a semantic concept whether it is a horse grazing in a meadow or the meadow itself.
-The intuition is that by modelling all semantic concepts SiT will generalise better for the unseen tasks whether they are related to an object, a distributed object or to the whole visual signal.
-In this work, several local transformation operations are applied to connected patches including random drop and random replace, colour distortions, recolouring etc. An example subset is shown in Figure~\ref{fig:samples_recons}.
+It should be noted that these transformed tokens can be either on the foreground object or on the background, and recovering these tokens is equally valid for both scenarios.
+Indeed while modelling the visual signal in this way we are moving away from the notion of foreground and background, and every part of the content is considered as a semantic concept, whether it is a horse grazing in a meadow, or the meadow itself.
+The intuition is that by modelling all semantic concepts, SiT will generalise better for unseen tasks, whether they are related to an object, a distributed object, or to the whole visual signal.

 Image inpainting is a simple but effective pre-text task for self-supervision, which proceeds by training a network to predict arbitrary transformed regions based on the context.
 This context can be from the same object on which the transformed region is applied or from the surrounding objects/concepts.
 With CNNs this context is defined by the, so called, receptive field, while with transformers the context consists of the whole image.
 The motivation behind image inpainting is that the network is required to learn the knowledge including the colour, texture and structure of the objects/concepts to infer the missing areas.
 In this work, we employed two types of image inpainting, random dropping, by randomly replacing neighbouring patches from the image with random noise, and random replacement, by randomly replacing patches from the image with patches from another image.